shopware/docs/guides/plugins/apps/app-base-guide.md

 ![Setup request workflow](../../../.gitbook/assets/shop-app-communication-1-.svg)

+{% hint style="info" %}
+The timeout for the requests against app server is 5 seconds.
+{% endhint %}

 ### Registration Request

 The registration request is made as a GET request against a URL that you provide in the manifest file of your app.